 Locations tend to be known with greater accuracy as mines move from early stages of development toward construction.
 To find out the coordinates of a location and whether a location is exact or approximate, click on the location dot, select the wiki page, and look under “Project Details.”

 Can I see a list of the coal mines?

 Yes, click on “Table” in the top left corner of the map.

 How were the carbon dioxide figures derived?

 For each coal mine, the tracker calculates potential carbon dioxide emissions from combustion based on the following information: Estimating Carbon Dioxide Emissions from Coal Mines

 The tracker uses a calculation based on production, gas content at mine depth, and an emissions factor coefficient.
 For details, see Estimating Methane Emissions from Coal mines” on GEM.wiki.

 Does the tracker show all the operating mines in each country?

-As of January 2020, the Global Coal Mine Tracker includes all operating mines producing 3 million tonnes per annum or greater.
-Future updates will include smaller mines and increased global coverage.
+As of January 2022, the Global Coal Mine Tracker includes all operating mines producing 1 million tonnes per annum or more with smaller mines included at discretion.
+Future updates will include smaller mines and increase global coverage.

 Does the tracker show all proposed mines in each county?